kwonus/XVMem/README.md

 # XVMem
 This project is ispired by 'CSharedStruct':<br> > https://www.codeproject.com/Articles/1362/A-Simple-Wrapper-for-Sharing-Data-Structures-Betwe <br>
 My initial fork of that project was eventually called 'XSharedStruct'.
-Here's an early version of the cross-platform port: <br> > http://trustedsound.com/code/CSharedStruct.txt <br>
+Here's an early version of my cross-platform port: <br> > http://trustedsound.com/code/CSharedStruct.txt <br>

 Whereas CSharedStruct was windows-only, XSharedStruct was a cross-platform port (thus the X-prefix).
 Still, XSharedStruct was a quick-and-dirty port to Linux and Mac.
 XVMem is a cleaner cross-platform implementation.
 It still exposes a strong Windows bias; so it feels like you're using the WIN32/WIN64 API for shared/virtual memory and file IO.
 Header files and cpp files map that API onto *nix (Linux and MacOS) shared/virtual memory and file IO.